synthizer/synthizer/manual/src/concepts/effects.md

 this can be used to change the filter on a per-reverb basis for a reverb zone algorithm that feeds sources to more than one reverb at a time.

 In order to remove a route, use `syz_routingRemoveRoute`.
+Alternatively, `syz_routingRemoveAllRoutes` can remove all routes from a source.

 Many effects involve feedback and/or other long-running audio as part of their intended function.
 But while in development, it is often useful to reset an